 Information was collected about the age, size, type and tenure of homes.
 Their condition was assessed using two technical measurements: the housing health and safety rating system and the decent homes standard.

-The survey in York identified a number of key findings including:
+The survey identified a number of key findings including:

 - above average rates of poor condition in the Micklegate, Guildhall and Hull Road areas

 - poor performance in the private rented sector, especially in shared multi-occupation properties

 - concentration of poor conditions in pre-1919 housing and converted flats

 - association of poor housing conditions and vulnerable households